Joseph Andrews House: Description and history

 Old photo prior to 1950, of Joseph Andrews House on its original foundation.

 Older view of Joseph Andrews House in its current location.

 This house was built in 1851 by Charles Harrington for Frances and Joseph Andrews.
 Harrington worked at the Bleachery but nonetheless also managed to be one of Waltham's important nineteenth century builders.
 In 1845 he purchased from George Lyman a large tract of land that extended from Beaver Street halfway to Main Street on either side of what is now Linden Street.
 He then laid out and constructed half of Linden Street (the Town built the rest) and built three houses, producing what could be considered one of Waltham's first suburban developments (see also 209 Linden Street form).
 Harrington believed that houses should be set well back from the street in order to give them "plenty of breathing room" and to provide wider avenues for travel (Waltham Free Press-Tribune, June 1, 1888).
 This house was originally located back about where the circle of Cedar Hill Lane is now, on a lot that was 3.9 acres.

 The Andrews were apparently members of the New Jerusalem Church and moved to Waltham from West Roxbury in order to join the Swedenborgian congregation centered at Piety Corner (see 379 Lexington Street form).
 In the late 1850s Joseph Andrews was one of the leaders of the Church.

 View of Joseph Andrews House with original chimneys and larger front Porch.

 View of Joseph Andrews House as a dairy farm house, showing the extended porch, original chimneys and raised foundation.

 View of the south side of the house, including original Ell that was attached at the rear, but lost in the move forward on the lot.

-Norther exposure of the Joseph Andrews house showing the northern Ell that was lost in the move, taken from the rear side of the house.
+Northern exposure of the Joseph Andrews house showing the northern Ell that was lost in the move, taken from the rear side of the house.